OpenDDS/OpenDDS/docs/devguide/xtypes.rst

     Sect<16.6.3>

 The extensibility annotations can explicitly define the :ref:`extensibility <xtypes--extensibility>` of a type.
-If no extensibility annotation is set, the type will default to appendable.
+If no extensibility annotation is used, then the type will have the default extensibility.
-This default can be changed with the :ref:`--default-extensibility <opendds_idl--default-extensibility>` opendds_idl option.
+This will be `appendable` unless the :ref:`--default-extensibility <opendds_idl--default-extensibility>` `opendds_idl` option is to override the default.

 .. _xtypes--mutable: